 23. One world anthropology

-Tim Ingold is Emeritus Professor of Social Anthropology at the University of Aberdeen.
+Tim Ingold is Emeritus Professor of Social Anthropology at the University of Aberdeen, UK.
 He is the author of many books, including Lines, Making, The Life of Lines, Anthropology and/as Education and Correspondences.

 'Imagining for Real demonstrates beyond doubt why Tim Ingold is one of the most original thinkers of our time.’